williamreyes814/Maven.JerkSON/README.md

 ### Some tidbits
 All string manipulation should be achieved through regex to detect and match patterns.
-Its not guranteed that every Key will have a Value, and every Value will have a pair.
+Its not guaranteed that every Key will have a Value, and every Value will have a pair.
 For instance:

 you may see something like this `Name:Milk;Price:3.23;type:;expiration:1/24/2016##`